marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ```

 But note that the scaffolding process alone did not create the Identity SQLite database
 by itself.
-But this can be achieved by creating a new Migration, which we saw in the previous
+This can be achieved by creating a new Migration, which we saw in the previous
 courses.

 To add a new migration, open the Tool s> Package Manager Console menu, and type in the